-Travel to the country with a rich cultural, spiritual and artistic history — India — a vastly diverse nation with some of the most amazing sights you’ll ever see.
+Travel to the country with a rich cultural, spiritual and artistic history.
+India is a vastly diverse nation with some of the most amazing sights you will ever see.

 0 of 10 questions completed

 Find out whether these tidbits about life in India are fact or fiction.